-An Indexed List of Documented Southern Phelps Emigrants in Colonial America
+An Indexed List of Documented Southern Phelps Immigrants in Colonial America

-Copyright of original comments by Douglas Phelps, 2007.
+Copyright only on original comments by Douglas Phelps, 2007. - Which may be copied with permission.

 While much of this material is available in non-copyright sources, some is not.
 The structure and organization of this material is copyrighted.
 In all cases of copying, please observe copyright and indicate the original source.